klange/toaruos/README.md

 Beyond package installation, no part of the build needs root privileges.

 The build process has two parts: building a cross-compiler, and building the operating system.
-The cross-compiler uses GCC 6.4.0 and will be built automatically by `make` if other dependencies have been met.
-This only needs to be done once, and the cross-compiler does not depend on any of the components built for the operating system itself, though it is attached to the base directory of the repository so you may need to rebuild the toolchain if you move your checkout.
+The cross-compiler uses GCC 10.3 and can be built by pulling the submodules `util/binutils-gdb` and `util/gcc` and running `util/build-toolchain.sh`.
+Generally, this only needs to be done once, and the cross-compiler does not depend on any of the components built for the operating system itself, though some components may have soft dependencies on the libc.
 Once the cross-compiler has been built, `make` will continue to build the operating system itself.

 ### Building With Docker